serhii-babich/html-accordion-tabs/README.md

 [tab]
 ```

-But what we need is following:
+But what we need is the following:

 ```
 [tab][tab]
 [content]
 ```

-To achieve our goal we will use an `order` CSS property which orders (no puns intended) elements inside flex layout despite actual position in DOM-tree.
+To achieve our goal we should use an `order` CSS property that orders (no pun intended) elements inside flex layout despite the actual position in the DOM-tree.
 The following code sets the order for `.tab-button` elements to be at the start of layout and `.tab-content` to be at:

 ```css
 .tab-button {